parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 When a metric-based goal is imposed on a group or individual to assert control over their work, people are tempted to "game" the metrics.
 The higher-stakes the goal, the greater the temptation.
-Due to this, the metric fails to achieve it's objective of improving performance, diverts resources away from real work to meeting the goal by manipulating data, and then incurs significant additional costs in bureaucratic attempts to thwart the gaming.
+Due to this, the metric fails to achieve its objective of improving performance, diverts resources away from real work to meeting the goal by manipulating data, and then incurs significant additional costs in bureaucratic attempts to thwart the gaming.